You finished FACDEV 212!

 Note about completion in Learn@UMUC

 Your completion of FACDEV 212 is manually entered into Learn@UMUC and will be posted no later than Friday.
+Your Certificate of Completion will be available then (more instructions below).
 Your Program Chair will also receive notification of your successful completion of the course no later than Friday.
-Please contact your FACDEV 212 instructor if you have any questions or email firstname.lastname@example.org.
+Please contact your FACDEV 212 instructor if you have any questions or email email@example.com.

 Some great insights and ideas shared in class by a faculty member from a previous section of FACDEV212...